How Often Should Fire Doors Be Inspected? A Clear Guide to Fire Door Safety

 How Often Should Fire Doors Be Inspected?

-Under the Regulatory Reform (Fire Safety) Order 2005, fire doors must be subject to regular inspections.
+Under the Regulatory Reform (Fire Safety) Order 2005, fire doors must be subject to regular formal inspections.
+These being separate from your own basic safety checks.
 Current guidance suggests:

 • Communal fire doors and communal doors in residential buildings should be inspected at least every 3 months